Keeta Williams Keeta Williams

 As a journalist, I wrote for The Guardian, The Sydney Morning Herald, SBS, and news.com.au.
 My background in teaching allowed me to write (and design websites) about education, and my experience as a competitive boxer allowed me to write as a sports reporter.
 One of my favourite moments was live reporting during the Olympic trials.

-Writing and designing allowed me to live the digital nomad lifestyle, working and travelling across Australia, Asia and Russia.
-While on the road, I returned to university, studying internet communications and fine arts at Curtin University.
-I then studied photography through private tuition.
+I worked and travelled across Australia, Asia and Russia.
+While on the road, I returned to university to study internet communications and fine arts at Curtin University.
+I then studied photography and videography through private tuition.